 - establishing international research collaborations at a School or College level, e.g. setting up PGR student mobility,

 - groups of University of Glasgow staff (either within or cross-college) wanting to organise a large delegation visit to a strategic University partner,

-- in some cases, the fund can be used to support an extension of conference travel as long as the IPDF award is used for partnership development at a School or College level (i.e IPDF money should not to be used for conference travel),
+- extension of conference travel as long as the IPDF award is used for partnership development at a School or College level (i.e. IPDF money should not to be used for conference travel),